-Victoria's Secret Idaho stores could be in jeopardy
+Victoria's Secret Idaho Stores Could be in Jeopardy

 The slight surprise to me with this announcement of closures is that the company recently announced they were bringing back their swimsuit line in March.
 The swimsuit line was originally canceled in 2016 to focus more on their athletic line-which if you've been to a store recently, has really expanded.

 As for if Twin Falls, one of the four Victoria's Secret locations in Idaho will close?
 That has yet to be announced.
 In their fourth-quarter report, L Brands said 1,143 Victoria's Secret stores were open in the United States.
+L Brands told us on Friday, March 1, the closures will impact less than 5 percent of their stores.
+They also said they don't plan on releasing a full list of store closings planned for the next year.